rmcanany/SolidEdgeHousekeeper/README.md

 ![SetDocumentStatus](My%20Project/media/task_set_document_status.png)

-There are a couple of things to know about this command.

 - For performance reasons, the command only runs in Structured Storage mode (i.e. Outside Solid Edge).
-- To avoid issues with Read Only conditions, it cannot run with other Tasks enabled.
 - To eliminate potential confusion, it cannot run with the `Process as available` option on the **Configuration Tab -- Status Page**.

 ### Open save